 For example, you can find latency experienced by customers who have customer_type set as

-Create custom metrics from filtered traces to find metrics of any type of requests.
+Create custom metrics from filtered traces to find metrics of any type of request.
 Want to find p99 latency of

 customer_type: premium who are seeing